johnchandlerburnham/johnchandlerburnham.github.io/posts/workthrough-hpfp.md

 So typeclasses constrains the potential things types can be by specifying what they can do.

-And this is incredibly convenient!
-We don't need to laboriously rebuild all the functions we want from scratch, we can just define types as instances of the typeclasses that have the methods we want.
-If we want equality, `Eq`, ordering, `Ord`, enumeration `Enum`, and so on:

 Some typeclasses and their relationships:

 <p align="center">